do you need to block or will a little soak work?

 IMG_0326

 9. Let it hang out like this until almost dry – very lightly damp.
-You might have to change towels so the item dry and releases more water.
+You might have to change towels so the item dries and releases more water.

 2 comments